 Litigation Lawyers in Enfield

-You should be cognizant that courts in Enfield, New Hampshire are not especially fond of authorizing punitive damages, because they view it as a financial windfall that generally runs counter to civil litigation's primary purpose of compensating victims of wrongdoing for the harm they've suffered.
+You should be aware that courts in Enfield, Connecticut are not particularly fond of granting punitive damages, because they view it as a financial windfall that generally runs counter to civil litigation's primary purpose of compensating victims of wrongdoing for the harm they've suffered.
 However, if the conduct of the defendant was completely reprehensible and the harm caused was deliberate, a court might impose damages to punish the defendant, known as "punitive damages."

-Conduct that can give rise to punitive damages in Enfield, New Hampshire
+Conduct that can give rise to punitive damages in Enfield, Connecticut

-In Enfield, New Hampshire, punitive damages are only awarded in extreme situations.
+In Enfield, Connecticut, punitive damages are only awarded in extreme cases.
 Civil wrongs such as fraud, conversion (theft), battery, and other intentional, depraved acts are sufficient to award punitive damages.
-In deciding whether or not to award punitive damages, and how much money to award, courts in Enfield, New Hampshire will consider many different factors.
-Normally, they employ a sliding scale, weighing the nature of the conduct and the actual harm that the conduct caused.
+In deciding whether or not to award punitive damages, and how much money to award, courts in Enfield, Connecticut will consider many different factors.
+Typically, they employ a sliding scale, weighing the nature of the conduct and the actual harm that the conduct caused.
 The more immoral the conduct, and/or the more harm caused, the more likely a court is to award punitive damages.

-It's necessary to know that punitive damages in Enfield, New Hampshire are subject to limits.
-The Supreme Court of the United States has held, more than once, that punitive damages can't be grossly disproportionate to the actual harm sustained by the plaintiff.
-Grossly excessive punitive damage awards are unconstitutional, the Supreme Court has held, because they amount to the government acquiring property from the defendant without due process of law.
+It's crucial to know that punitive damages in Enfield, Connecticut are subject to limits.
+The Supreme Court of the United States has held, more than once, that punitive damages can't be grossly disproportionate to the actual harm suffered by the plaintiff.
+Grossly excessive punitive damage awards are unconstitutional, the Supreme Court has held, because they amount to the government taking property from the defendant without due process of law.